Aarhus-Psychiatry-Research/psycop-common/psycop/projects/ect/README.md

-# Restraint prediction
+# ECT prediction
-Project-specific code for predicting mechanical restraint and related coercive measures.
+Project-specific code for predicting ECT initiation in hospital-admitted patients

 ## Running the pipeline